ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 * **Static Indexes**:
   [Created by the user](../../../indexes/creating-and-deploying) (database administrator only) from the Studio or from the Client API.
-  The index-shape (as defined in the index-definition) and the shape of the source document don't have to be the same, as the indexed-data can be a computed value.
+  The index shape (as defined in the index definition) and the shape of the source document don't have to be the same, as the indexed data can be a computed value.
 These computations are run as background indexing processes to provide fast query results when querying the index.
    * [To query a static index](../../../indexes/querying/basics#example-iv---querying-a-specified-index),
      the index must be specified in the query definition.